michaelnordmeyer/jekyll-theme-emojification/README.md

 - Pages
 - Category pages
 - A styled redirection page, which will be used by the optional plugin [Jekyll Redirect From](https://github.com/jekyll/jekyll-redirect-from)
+- Built-in feed and sitemap creation (no dependency to jekyll-feed and jekyll-sitemap)
 - Theme-color matching favicons
 - Header images
 - Optional excerpts in feed, SEO tags, category and home pages